omustafa94/rest-api-docs/Guides/introduction.md

-We at Earthport provide a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)ful API to all our customers.
+We at Earthport provide our [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)ful API to all our customers.
 Our API has predictable resource-oriented URLs, and uses HTTP response codes to indicate API errors.

 We use built-in HTTP features, like HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.
 We support [cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), allowing you to interact securely with our API from a client-side web applications.